SenQiao/LeafForATrip/README.md

 # LeafForATrip

 **Goal of the Application**
-- Pick out the best trail around me in NC
+- Pick out the best trail to see autumn leaves

 **What will I need?**

-Storage Model
+1. Storage Model

-API Controller
+2. API Controller

-UI View
+3. UI View